rkenyon1969/ozp-center/README.md

 npm install
 ```

 Next, run `npm start` or `gulp dev`.
 Go to http://localhost:8000/webpack-dev-server/dist and browser will automatically reload when any file in /app changes.
 Alternatively, you can also go to http://localhost:8000/dist, if auto reload is undesirable.
+You can specify API URL by running `API_URL="{API_URL}" npm start`

 ## Available tasks
 See `scripts` key in `package.json` for all options.